Design-Enginnering/DiscoShell/README.md

 \+ Can perform all things described in the [Discord bot commands](#discord-bot-commands) section.

 ## Discord bot commands
-You can use the following commands to control infected machines.
+The following commands are used to control infected machines.

-Note: Prefix can be customised
 ```
 get : Get username, machine name and screenshot of all infected machines.
 getcam : Get snapshot from all video sources on specified machine.